Swan Song (McCammon novel): Plot

 Seven years pass; the clouds do not dissipate, radioactive fallout persists, and many survivors suffer from "Job's Mask", a strange skin disease that obscures the head and face with fleshy tissue.
 The AoE, now a ferocious army of 4,000 soldiers (and including Alvin), moves across America and ravages settlements.
 The AoE goes to war against an equally armed and fanatical group, the "American Allegiance"; its leader, the self-proclaimed prophet Brother Timothy, is convinced that God lives on Warwick Mountain in West Virginia.
-Sister and Paul wander the Midwest and meet a group of orphans led by teenager Robin Oakes.
+Sister and Paul wander the Midwest and meet a group of orphans led by a teenage boy, Robin Oakes.
 Josh, Swan, and Rusty wander the country as a troupe of itinerant entertainers; Swan is blinded by Job's Mask, but shows miraculous new powers by reviving dead plants.
 Sister and Paul are guided toward Swan by Sister's visions, and are still pursued by the Man with the Scarlet Eye.

-The parties meet in the settlement of Mary's Rest.
+The parties meet at Mary's Rest.
 Sister determines that she has reached her goal and hands the ring to Swan, who is greeted by visions of a blooming paradise.
-Her Job's Mask crumbles to pieces, revealing a beautiful face.
-Gradually, other characters lose their Job's Masks, and underneath are transformed faces that are beautiful or ugly depending on the person's spiritual qualities.
+Her Job's Mask crumbles, revealing a beautiful face.
+Gradually, other characters lose their Job's Masks, and beneath them are transformed faces that are beautiful or ugly, depending on the person's spiritual qualities.
 Swan grows an entire cornfield despite the coldness and lack of sunlight, allowing Mary's Rest to thrive.
-The Man with the Scarlet Eye leads the AoE to Mary's Rest and attempts to kill Swan but fails.
+The Man with the Scarlet Eye leads the AoE to Mary's Rest and attempts to kill Swan, but fails.
 However, the settlement's inhabitants are defeated and captured, and Sister manages to hide the ring.

 The AoE sets out on a campaign toward Warwick Mountain to meet the mysterious "God", who is revealed to be the former United States President.
 Within his bunker is the control panel for Talons, a doomsday device capable of completely eradicating the Earth's populace by destroying the polar icecaps and flooding the planet.
 The President activates Talons and is killed by the Man with the Scarlet Eye.
 Roland tries to kill Swan, but is attacked by Macklin, and both men kill each other.
-Swan manages to determine the deactivation password and averts disaster.
+Swan determines the deactivation password and averts disaster.
 The group leaves the bunker, locks it, and discards the key.
 The Sun appears in the sky for the first time in seven years.
 The AoE falls into disarray, and the Man with the Scarlet Eye loses his authority over it.
-While Josh returns to Mary's Rest, Swan embarks on a journey across America in an effort to heal the world with her powers.
+While Josh returns to Mary's Rest, Swan embarks on a journey across America to heal the world with her powers.